nvhieu1978/plutus-pioneer-program/docs/week4.rst

       $$(PlutusTx.compile [|| mkValidator ||])

-And recall, that because the standard Haskell functions don't have this INLINABLE pragma, there is a new Plutus Prelude module that is similar to the standard Haskell Prelude, but with the functions defined with the INLINABLE pragma.
+And recall, that because the standard Haskell functions don't have this ``INLINABLE`` pragma, there is a new Plutus Prelude module that is similar to the standard Haskell Prelude, but with the functions defined with the ``INLINABLE`` pragma.

-But, of course, there are hundreds of Haskell libraries out there and most of them weren't written with Plutus in mind, so we can't use them inside validation.
-And, that has the effect that the Haskell inside validation will be relatively simple and won't have many dependencies.
+But, of course, there are thousands of Haskell libraries out there and most of them weren't written with Plutus in mind, so we can't use them inside validation.
+And, that has the effect that the Haskell code inside validation will be relatively simple and won't have many dependencies.

 Monads